garudlab/Wasney-Briscoe/analysis/postprocessing.md

 In this step, three different outputs of interest are produced:
 - `core_genes.txt.gz`: lists of core genes for all species detected in the dataset.
 Core genes are genes present in $\ge$ 90% of strains.
 - `shared_genes.txt.gz`: lists of genes that are likely shared across species boundaries for all species detected in the dataset.
 Shared genes are genes that have a copy number $\gt$ 3, as this provides evidence for cross-species gene sharing.
 Putatively shared genes are removed from downstream analysis.
-- `*species_name*s__gene_freqs.txt.gz`: prevalences of each gene for all species detected in the dataset.
+- `species_id_gene_freqs.txt.gz`: prevalences of each gene for all species detected in the dataset.
 A unique file is produced for each species.

 For definitons of core and shared genes, see the methods of Wasney & Briscoe et al. and [Garud & Good et al., 2019](https://journals.plos.org/plosbiology/article?id=10.1371/journal.pbio.3000102).